-Covenant House New Jersey (the "Organization"), a not-for-profit organization, is an operating affiliate of Covenant House (Parent).
-Covenant House (Parent) is a not-for-profit organization founded in 1968 and incorporated in 1972.
-Covenant House (Parent) and affiliates (collectively "Covenant House"), provided shelter, food, clothing, medical attention, crisis intervention, public education, prevention, and other services that reached approximately 80,000 young people during fiscal 2017.
+Covenant House New Jersey (the "Organization"), is a not-for-profit organization founded and incorporated in 1989.
+Covenant House (Parent) and affiliates (collectively "Covenant House"), provided shelter, food, clothing, medical attention, crisis intervention, public education, prevention, and other services that reached approximately 89,000 and 80,000 young people during fiscal 2018 and 2017.